 Postgraduate Diploma in Human Resource Management

 I have also received training in alcohol abuse, bereavement, domestic violence.

-As well as being an experienced person-centred counsellor, I have many years' experience of "people" issues in the workplace, including effective mediation.
+As well as being an experienced counsellor, I have many years' experience of "people" issues in the workplace, including effective mediation.

 Registered / Accredited